h0lycrap/cs7641-group7/README.md

 The Davies-Bouldin index should ideally be as low as possible.
 Once again, the best value is obtained with just 2 clusters, with the next best value at 7 clusters.

 The GMM models were trained several times.
-The same general trend was observed for the evaluation metrics, though there were slight differences in the optimal cluster values.
+The same general trend was observed for the evaluation metrics, though there were slight differences in the optimal number of clusters.
 If the models are evaluated based on the metrics alone, it suggests that 2 clusters are ideal.
-However, if only 2 clusters are used, the model simply splits the airfoils evenly near the mean of the Cl value.
+However, if only 2 clusters are used, the model simply splits the airfoils evenly near the mean of the Cl values.
 On the other hand, if a greater number of clusters are used, the model may identify patterns within the data.
 For example, the similarity in the symmetric airfoils is identified and the GMM places them in a single cluster.
 Therefore, we selected 6-8 clusters as the optimal number based on the results from the GMMs.

 K-Means was also used to cluster the airfoils.